-Easy way to save by freezing meat including cooking chicken in the crock pot or instant pot.
+Easy way to save by freezing meat including cooking chicken in the crockpot or instant pot.

-Even though there is only 2 of us in our family, we still enjoy beef and chicken as much as the next guy.
+Even though there are only 2 of us in our family, we still enjoy beef and chicken as much as the next guy.
 So when I find them on sale and that is usually $1.99 or less a pound where I live, I grab quite a bit and either cook or make patties and freeze.
 Such a frugal way to save on meat and always have some on hand.

 Most of the time I will just freeze 2 chicken breasts in a Ziploc bag which will make one meal for us.
 But, I also use a lot of shredded chicken for Chicken Salad, casseroles and other recipes.